nf-core/sarek/README.md

 ## Citation

 If you use `nf-core/sarek` for your analysis, please cite the `Sarek` pre-print as follows:
-> Garcia M, Juhos S, Larsson M et al. **Sarek: A portable workflow for whole-genome sequencing analysis of germline and somatic variants [version 1; peer review: awaiting peer review].**. *F1000Research* 2020, 9:63. [doi: 10.12688/f1000research.16665.1](https://f1000research.com/articles/9-63/v1).
+> Garcia M, Juhos S, Larsson M et al. **Sarek: A portable workflow for whole-genome sequencing analysis of germline and somatic variants [version 1; peer review: 1 approved]** *F1000Research* 2020, 9:63 [doi: 10.12688/f1000research.16665.1](https://f1000research.com/articles/9-63/v1).

 You can cite the sarek zenodo record for a specific version using the following [doi: 10.5281/zenodo.3476426](https://zenodo.org/badge/latestdoi/184289291)